Modeling and characterization of materials and manufacturing processes

 Life prediction based on mechanical reliability

-Experimental characterization and modeling of fracture and fatigue (and creep-fatigue) under complex mechanical and thermal loading, including residual stresses.
-Design of experiments for early crack detection and component testing.
-Analytical and finite element based models (cohesive models, XFEM and software developed in-house) to estimate the remaining life of components and to establish strategies for predictive maintenance and decision-making.
+Experimental characterisation and modelling of fracture and fatigue (and creep-fatigue) under complex mechanical and thermal loading, including residual stresses.
+Design of experiments for early crack detection and testing of components.
+Analytical and finite element based models (cohesive models, XFEM and in-house developed software) to estimate the remaining life of components and to establish strategies for predictive maintenance and decision-making.

 Mathematical models of materials and simulation of cold forming processes

-The trend in various industrial sectors (automotive, energy, construction, etc.) is to reduce the weight of components and the use of raw materials by using a higher-grade (stronger) and thinner starting material.
+The trend in different industrial sectors (automotive, energy, construction ...) is to reduce the weight of the components and the use of raw materials using a higher-grade (stronger) starting material with less thickness.

-Using these grades requires finer control over the forming process and a tighter process window to avoid problems in formability and/or tool breakage.
-We design the forming process for these new grades based on previous experience and a methodology based on trial-and-error, which decreases prototyping costs, shortens lead times and guarantees optimal processing conditions.
-We study robust computational tools that allow for the accurate prediction of springback and formability phenomena in forming processes.
+Using these grades requires finer control of the forming process and a tighter process window to avoid formability and / or tool breakage problems.
+The design of the forming process for these new grades is carried out based on previous experience and a methodology based on trial-error that increases prototyping costs, lengthens lead times and does not guarantee optimal processing conditions.
+Study robust computational tools that allow to accurately predict springback and formability phenomena in forming processes.

 This includes: